 Restrictions on preference expression

-(b) + (c) Left to decide by each individual university and state laws.
+b) Left to decide by each individual university.

 Description of current practices

-The clearinghouse allocates all seats in medicine, dentistry, pharmacy, and veterinary medicine at public universities in Germany.
+The clearinghouse allocates all seats in medicine, dentistry, pharmacy, and veterinary medicinet at public universities in Germany.
 In the winter term 2010/2011, there were around 56 000 applicants for 13 000 places in the four subjects.

-The admissions procedure is sequential and consists of a priority-based part where a fraction of total capacity is allocated among special applicants on the basis of their preferences and exogenous admission criteria, as well as a two-sided part in which the remaining seats are allocated among remaining applicants on the basis of the applicants’ and universities’ preferences.
+The admissions procedure is sequential and consists of a priority-based part where a fraction of total capacity is allocated among special applicants on the basis of their preferences and exogenous admission criteria, and a two-sided part in which the remaining seats are allocated among remaining applicants on the basis of applicants’ and universities’ preferences.